zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 ![image](https://github.com/user-attachments/assets/3c03f7ed-0e93-42ab-85bb-32e6d54580a0)

-Now try clicking on a different country like France for example and check the difference.
-(choosing a different location is only an option for their paid subscription.)
+Now try clicking on a different country like France for example and check the difference (choosing a different location is only an option for their paid subscription).

 ![image](https://github.com/user-attachments/assets/c063ee02-79d0-46c2-8a68-683a1957447c)

-Going back to [](https://whatismyipaddress.com/) you will see the change in your IP address to that country.
+Going back to https://whatismyipaddress.com/ you will see the change in your IP address to that country.

 ![image](https://github.com/user-attachments/assets/4310aeb5-06e7-4b59-8f5f-9e9a9f14e3b3)